 What is a spinal stroke?

 A spinal stroke is a disruption in the blood supply to the spinal cord.
 The spinal cord depends on a supply of blood to function properly.
-A disruption in the blood supply causes tissue damage and can block messages (nerve impulses) travelling along the spinal cord.
+A disruption in the blood supply can cause injury or damage to tissues and can block messages (nerve impulses) travelling along the spinal cord.

 The blood supply to the spinal cord involves a complex system of blood vessels.
 The main blood vessels are the anterior spinal artery (at the front of the spinal cord) and the posterior spinal artery (at the back).
 Spinal strokes are most common in the anterior spinal artery.

 Most spinal strokes are caused by blockages (usually blood clots) in the blood supply.
 These are called ischaemic spinal strokes.
 Some spinal strokes are caused by bleeds.
 These are called haemorrhagicspinal strokes.

 Spinal strokes are a rare condition.
 They are less common than strokes that affect the brain.
 They account for 1.25% of all strokes.

 The central nervous system is made up of the brain and spinal cord.

 Messages (nerve impulses) from the brain travel along the spinal cord and control the activities of the body such as the movement of the arms and legs or the function of the organs (for example, the bowel and bladder).